BlackCapCoder/pogo-problem/problems/PogoOmega.md

 -------

-BrainFuck can be directly translated to BoolFuck by using the substitutions in the table below:
+BrainFuck can be directly translated to BoolFuck by using the substitutions in the table below (IO has been omitted as it is not required for turing-completeness):

 | BrainFuck | BoolFuck                                                  |
 |-----------|-----------------------------------------------------------|